-Knowing your boundaries and limits in a relationship and being aware that you can always self-develop and also, that your partner is never going to be perfect is the key to a relationship full of respect and empathy.
+Knowing your boundaries and limits in a relationship, to be aware that you can always self-develop, and that your partner is never going to be perfect, is the key to a relationship full of respect and empathy.

 Being a team

 What is a true relationship?

 In essence, A true relationship does not happen overnight, it is cumulative of healthy communication, care, intimacy, companionship, deep love, mutual understanding, help, and unflinching support.
 Both should smile together.

 When you are in a real relationship with someone that you respect, care for, admire, look up to, and if it is mutual, you can be sure that you are in a happy, healthy place.

 Being in a relationship means being on the same team and maintaining a healthy, trustful marital friendship.